 This recipe truly needs to come with a warning to the wise – it is seriously addicting!!
-What is not to love about healthy, antioxidant rich, whole food ingredients coming together to make our most favorite of indulgences, CHOCOLATE!
+What is not to love about healthy, antioxidant-rich, whole food ingredients coming together to make our most favorite of indulgences, CHOCOLATE!
 With only a handful of simple ingredients and 10 minutes of prep time, you may have to put that Hershey’s bar away and make this homemade, nutritious, delicious, melt-in-your-mouth chocolate a part of your life.

 Chocolate is stated to be provoking to all three of the doshas, as it is heating for Pitta, stimulating for Vata (and the nervous system), and can be too sweet and oily for Kapha.
-However, we all love chocolate and replacing your everyday chocolate bar with this coconut oil and raw cacao version will be a healthy compromise for any chocolate lover!
+However, we all love chocolate, and replacing your everyday chocolate bar with this coconut oil and raw cacao version will be a healthy compromise for any chocolate lover!

 This recipe further helps to create balance by using coconut oil as a base to make it a bit more cooling for Pitta; using digestive spices, honey, and coconut oil (instead of dairy) to make it less heavy and congestive for Kapha; and adding in cardamom and cinnamon to help calm the stimulating effect of the caffeine for Vata.
 Overall, this recipe is extremely high in antioxidants and vital minerals, and when taken in small, moderate amounts, will be a great way to get your chocolate (and sweet) fix each day.